Boards & Commissions Description List

 The City Council appoints all of the members to the City's boards, commissions, and committees.
 All terms are three years, except the Budget Committee and Planning Commission, which are four years.
 Position vacancies are advertised in the City's newsletter, Hello L.O., and the local newspaper.
-A General Board & Commission Application is available online that citizens can complete online during our annual recruitment.
+A General Board & Commissions application is posted to our Boards and Commissions Vacancies between April 15 and May 31, interviews are conducted in June, and appointments are made by the Council at their first meeting in July.

 The Public Art Committee of the Lake Oswego Arts Council (www.artscouncillo.org) is responsible for the selection, maintenance and placement of the permanent art collection of the City of Lake Oswego.
 Members are interviewed by a selection committee comprised of the Lake Oswego City Council and the Foundation for appointment of a three-year term.
-Members of the committee are landscape architects, docents, art historians and citizens who are interested in the art collection of Lake Oswego.
-Call the Arts Council office for an application, 503-675-3738.
+Members of the committee are landscape architects, docents, art historians and residents who are interested in the art collection of Lake Oswego.
+Contact the Arts Council office for more information at 503-675-3738.

 The Development Review Commission reviews development proposals and administers procedures and standards to assure that site designs and building improvements are consistent with applicable standards.
 It has seven citizen members.